linpengcheng/PurefunctionPipelineDataflow/README.md

 - Single leader
   - Except for the root warehouse, all components (workshops, warehouses, models) have and only one leader (`the scheduling function of warehouse`).
-  - A single leader helps to enhance the certainty and predictability of task execution.
+  - A single leader helps to enhance the certainty and predictability of task execution (paths, times and result).
   - Multiple leaders will cause any leader to lose control of the execution of the task, produce unpredictable results, and destroy the results of using dynamic programming to achieve global optimization.